COVID information & FAQ

 Phase Three reopening for Hampton

-When is the city reopening?
+What does Phase Three mean?
 As of July 1, the city has entered Phase Three reopening under Gov. Northam’s phased reopening plan.
 That means much of the city’s buildings and facilities have reopened to the public with certain restrictions, including wearing face coverings while in public areas and maintaining 6 feet of social distancing.
 Find out what’s open in the city and what the guidelines are.

 Information on the coronavirus and the disease it causes (COVID-19)